Finding the perfect pair of jeans is a lifelong endeavor for a lot of men.

 If you have nine minutes to spare, I highly recommend that you check it out:

-If you did check out the video, you will see how fascinating it was to learn that Matt relies on the same exact sewing methods used by Levi Strauss in 1883 in order to craft the BLDWN jeans of today.
+If you checked out the video, you will see how fascinating it was to learn that Matt relies on the same exact sewing methods used by Levi Strauss in 1883 to craft the BLDWN jeans of today.

 Furthermore, learning how Matt’s personal background shaped the brand, along with the clothes he and his wife made and countless other nuggets of information, are truly remarkable; it’s a terrific story of an American-made brand.